teleportaloo/PDX-Bus/README.markdown

 has terms and conditions (including a non-commercial clause) but does not need an application ID.
 * Yahoo Place Finder can be used to do Reverse Geo Coding on GPS coordinates.
-This also needs a free API key which is not included
+This also needs a free API key which is not included.
-- you will need to register with Yahoo [here](http://developer.yahoo.com/geo/placefinder)
-- for this to be utilized - otherwise the code will fall back to GeoNames.org.
+You will need to register with Yahoo [here](http://developer.yahoo.com/geo/placefinder) for this to be utilized - otherwise the code will fall back to GeoNames.org.

 Graphics